derekli66/itszero.github.com/source/_posts/2012-09-04-applying-phd-for-dummies.markdown

 You should have everything you need to know by now.
 For the things I didn't mentioned above, look for your desired school.
 You might find some help on the internet as well.
-Try StudyAbroad on PTT BBS if yoQu're a Taiwanese student.
+Try StudyAbroad on PTT BBS if you're a Taiwanese student.
 I hope this experience can be of help.
 I also hope that you will be admitted by your favorite school. ;)